-Google Site Kit is a brand new SEO/analytics plugin developed by Google for WordPress.
-It enables you to connect Google’s online marketing services such as Search Console, Google Analytics, PageSpeed Insights, Google AdSense, Google Optimize and Google Tag Manager – directly to your WordPress site.
+Google Site Kit is a brand new SEO/analytics plugin for WordPress, developed by Google.
+Google Site Kit enables you to connect and monitor your site across Google’s online marketing services including: Search Console, Google Analytics, PageSpeed Insights, Google AdSense, Google Optimize and Google Tag Manager.

 Overview of Google Site Kit in WordPress

-Ideally, you should have previously configured both Search Console and Google Analytics in your WordPress site.
+We assume that you have already configured Search Console and Google Analytics in your WordPress site.
 If not, then we recommend you first setup both Google Analytics and Search Console before installing Google Site Kit.

 Let’s get started with the tutorial!